About Us

 The goal of our research program is to support thematically-linked projects across Canada that explore various types of intersectoral partnerships, with an overall focus on Indigenous Peoples’ leadership in renewable energy conservation, efficiency, and development.
 To date, our research program supports 9 projects across Canada that are all working to support or explore Indigenous-led renewable energy.

-Our goal for A SHARED Future…
+Our goals and outcomes for A SHARED Future…

 Bring forward stories of reconciliation and healing in intersectoral partnerships under the umbrella of renewable energy conservation, efficiency, and development.
+We brought to light new and restored understandings of integrative health through renewable energy initiatives taking place across the country.
+You can learn more by reading and watching the knowledge outputs from our projects (knowledge outputs page coming soon!).

 Hello!